SysBioChalmers/YTKPrimerDesign/README.md

 1. Make sure you have R and RStudio installed
 2. Install the shiny package:
 install.packages("shiny")
+3. Download this repo somewhere on your disk.
-3. Open the app.R file for your app (there are two apps in different folders)
+4. Open the app.R file for your app (there are two apps in different folders)
-4. Press the button "Run App" in the top right corner of the editor window.
+5. Press the button "Run App" in the top right corner of the editor window.